scottyeager/info_foundation/src/grid/farming_progam.md

 # Farming Program

 ThreeFold created a simple Farming Program for farmers to choose their type from.
-Here are the main compoments in a high level overview:
+Here are the main components in a high level overview:

 |Farmer Type| Certified|Do It Yourself|